elaforge/karya/doc/derivation.md

 can append a transformer pipeline.
 Pitch tracks are highly related to [scales](#scales).

+### control track

+Control tracks look like `control`, `add control` or `%`.
+If a control with the same name is already in scope, the new track will multiply with it by default.
+This behaviour can be changed with the leading "operator", e.g.  `set c` will replace `c`, or `add c` will add to it.
+The complete set of operators is listed in 'Derive.Deriver.Monad.default_control_op_map'.  `%` is an unnamed control track and is used only by [control block calls](#control-block-calls).

+As with note tracks, you can append a transformer pipeline.

+Control tracks put their control into scope for their children, so a control track should always have children (a control track below a note track may not look like it has children, but in fact it does, courtesy of inversion).

+Control track titles can have a [type suffix](#number-types), if which case they indicate the type of they generate.
+For instance, `delay-time:s` will create a control which the `delay` call will interpret as being in RealTime seconds.

+### tempo track

+Tempo tracks are just titled `tempo`.
+The track is just a normal control track, but the generated signal will be composed with the warp signal in scope.
+Normally a single tempo track will have scope over all the tracks in a module, but it's also possible to have multiple tempo tracks.

 ### Slicing and inversion

 [Slicing and inversion](slicing-inverting.md.html) is a score level